3D-ICs (and Compact Thermomechanical Models)

 To improve our model for 3D-IC via structures, we introduced grain structures, as it is easy to show that polycrystalline models of copper can result in very different induced stresses than models that treat copper as homogeneous.

 PLENTE is used to generate and represent the grains in polycrystalline models of 3D-IC vias.
 As the region of most interest is the via as it passes through the BCB layer, we focus our attention there.
 In order to reduce the computational burden of representing the entire via as grains, we studied how much of the via needed to be represented as grains.
 That is, we computed the stresses induced in the region of the BCB layer, using granular representations of different lengths of the via.
-We found that We needed to represent about the via a grains for about 1 grain size outside of the BCB layer. p>
+We found that We needed to represent about the via a grains for about 1 grain size outside of the BCB layer.

-(left) Schematic of a cross section of a via structure, in which the copper is represented partly as a granular material (near the BCB layer),
+(left) Schematic of a cross section of a via structure, in which the copper is represented partly as a granular material (near the BCB layer), and partly as a homogeneous material (away from the BCB layer).

-HGC representation of the simulation volume, which is a full via (rather than 1/4 of a via).
+(right) A different view of the HGC representation of the simulation volume, which is a full via (rather than 1/4 of a via).

 See for example: D.N.
 Bentz et al., J. Comp.
 Elect.
 5(4), 327-331 (2006)